mohamuhsin/piano-keys/README.md

 **21.** Congrats, you’ve completed the Piano Player!
 Play around with the piano and the song box to fire all the events.

 **21.** Congrats, you’ve completed the Piano Player!
-Play around with the piano and
+Play around with the piano